mohammedbouzar/100-days-of-code/log.md

 The Habit Tracker now has an interface that you can log into, as well as an authentication feature.
 The foundation for user interaction is complete.

+### Day 34 — December 13, 2025

+**Today's Progress:**
+- The dashboard now shows progress through charts and streaks.
+- Users can create habits and log them every day.

+**Thoughts:**
+It's no longer just a UI, but a functional tool that does its job.